beejjorgensen/Wizards-Castle-Info/README.md

 # Wizard's Castle Information

+    MANY CYCLES AGO, IN THE KINGDOM OF N'DIC, THE GNOMIC WIZARD ZOT FORGED HIS GREAT *ORB OF POWER*.
+HE SOON VANISHED, LEAVING BEHIND HIS VAST SUBTERRANEAN CASTLE FILLED WITH ESURIENT MONSTERS, FABULOUS TREASURES, AND THE INCREDIBLE *ORB OF ZOT*.
+FROM THAT TIME HENCE, MANY A BOLD YOUTH HAS VENTURED INTO THE WIZARD'S CASTLE.
+AS OF NOW, *NONE* HAS EVER EMERGED VICTORIOUSLY!
+BEWARE!!

 ## Disclaimer

 I did not write this game.
 But I've probably played it more times than